whigg/Cartosat-1-DEM-Mosaic/README.md

    Usage: DEMFIlterRef {inputfolder} {outputfolder} {1 | 2| 3}

-  inputfolder: location of the Parent folder of the tile folder(64G_E81_N21) output folder: It must have read/write permission.It must be different from the inputfolder.
+  inputfolder: location of the Parent folder of the tile folder (e.g., 64G_E81_N21) output folder: It must have read/write permission.It must be different from the inputfolder.
   {1|2|3}: option 1 for Proposed method; 2 for average method ;3 for conventional feathering-based blend method.
    This software is compiled and executed in Microsoft visual studio 2010.